 Well-Known Uses of the BSD 3-Clause License

 Rich text editor Quill licenses its software under the BSD 3.
 Another example is key/value store levelDB, created by Googlers Jeffrey Dean and Sanjay Ghemawat.
-A third is the JavaScript library D3.js, which is used to create dynamic data visualizations.

-The Future of the BSD 3-Clause License
+Frequently Asked Questions About the BSD 3-Clause License